George Moriarty: Life

 Much later in my career George Moriarty and I became very good friends.
 Back in the early 1900s he played third base for Detroit, and he used to steal home.
 Somebody wrote a poem about him, and the title was "Never Die on Third Moriarty."
 All through the rest of his life George felt he knew something about stealing home.
 When he was umpiring on third base, and on occasion when I'd get on third, he coached me on how to take a lead so I could steal home.
 I never had the guts enough to try, because I didn't think I could make it.
 I'd run down the line, and he'd keep insisting that I take a bigger lead.
 I was always afraid that I was going to get picked off.
 But it was interesting to see Moriarty, who was umpiring at third base, coaching me on how to steal home for the Tigers.
 It became a joke among the players, but I never got up the nerve to try it.

 Despite his combative field persona Moriarty was quite congenial off the field, maintaining close friendships with Jesuit priests at the College of the Holy Cross in central Massachusetts.
-He also fancied himself a lyricist, supplying the words for Richard A. Whiting's tune "Love Me Like the Ivy Loves the Old Oak Tree." and J. R. Shannon on "Maybe I'll Forget You Then" and "Ragtime 'Rastus Brown" in 1912.
+He also was a lyricist, supplying the words for Richard A. Whiting's tune "Love Me Like the Ivy Loves the Old Oak Tree", and J. R. Shannon on "Maybe I'll Forget You Then" and "Ragtime 'Rastus Brown" in 1912.